vyfor/cord.nvim/.github/wiki/Contributing.md

 - Style:
   - Lua: format with `stylua` and lint with `luacheck`.
   - Rust: format with `cargo fmt --all` and lint with `cargo clippy --all-targets --all-features`.
-- If your changes affect the server component, [build](./Build.md) the binary from source.
+- If your changes affect the server side, [build](./Build.md) the binary from source.
 - Update docs when your change affects behavior or config.
 - Submit a PR with a clear overview and description of your changes.
 PR title and commits must follow [Conventional Commits](https://www.conventionalcommits.org/) spec.